cannolis/R-SBFL/README.md

 2. Navigate to "Databases" -> "Attach", then attach the uploaded database file (.mdf).
 3. If unable to open the database diagram, use the "File" page in the "Database Properties" dialog box or the ALTER AUTHORIZATION statement to set the database owner to a valid login.
 ### Microsoft Visual Studio 2017:
-1. Modify the paths in Program.cs to match your own data and result storage paths.
-2. Run the program.
-If an exception is thrown stating "Database not open," navigate to the DataBase folder under the solution path (e.g., D:\R-SBFL\RSBFL_C#\FrameWorkStatement\bin\Debug\DataBase\).
-Double-click on Connection.udl, then change the server name (which can be found in Microsoft SQL Server Management Studio) to your local server name.
-Click on "Test Connection," and upon successful connection, click "OK."
-(If in release mode, locate the corresponding folder for modifications).
+1. Navigate to the _DataBase_ folder located within the solution path, for example, "/R-SBFL/RSBFL_C#/FrameWorkStatement/bin/Debug/DataBase/" and "/R-SBFL/RSBFL_C#/FrameWorkStatement/bin/Release/DataBase/".
+Double-click on "Connection.udl", then update the server name (as identified in Microsoft SQL Server Management Studio) to your local server's name.
+Click on "Test Connection" and, following a successful connection, click "OK".

 ## Python Environment
 We use Conda to manage our environment.
 Please follow the steps below to create the R-SBFL's Python environment.